Hollikill/HeartsLitePublic/README.md

 ### Player Classes

-The *CardPlayer* and more complicated *CardPlayerLevel1* classes, which build off of the *Player* class to provide a method to decide what card is best to paly in the moment, based on what is in the player's hand at the moment
+The *CardPlayer* and more complicated *CardPlayerLevel1* classes, which build off of the *Player* class to provide a method to decide what card is best to play in the moment, based on what is in the player's hand at the moment, and what has been played in the round and game

 ### Tournament Classes

 These classes pit the computer-controlled players, sometimes with human players, against each other to see which will come out victorious.
-Currently, this is only *CardGame*
+Currently, this is *CardGame*, for testing only *CardPlayer* objects, and *CardGameImproved*, which takes an array of Player Classes larger than 4, and pits them off in rounds, switching out the order periodically to provide an equal footing for testing.

 ### Local Player Classes